 Once the landscape has been planned, hardscaping will be the next step.
 Hardscaping includes solid foundations, deck and patio surfaces, walkways, paths, retaining walls, pool decks, outdoor fire pits, fireplaces, bars, benches and steps.
 It makes a stunning statement with little maintenance.
 There are a variety of hardscaping materials to fit any style such as natural stone, concrete (stained and stamped are popular choices), pavers, brick, tile, gravel, composite decking and wood.
-A solid foundation provides a sturdy option for placing furniture, it is a must have when designing an outdoor kitchen or living room.
+A solid foundation provides a sturdy option for placing furniture, it is a must-have when designing an outdoor kitchen or living room.
 Hardscaping adds visual interest with texture and varying heights.
 Its environmental benefits include preventing landscape erosion from uneven soil and reducing watering.
-Hardscaping is a functional, durable and essential to your outdoor living space.
+Hardscaping is functional, durable, and essential to your outdoor living space.

-Outdoor structures will help maximize comfort to an outdoor living space.
-Pergolas, pavilions, gazebos, a trellis and arbors protect guests and space from the elements.
+Outdoor structures will help maximize comfort in an outdoor living space.
+Pergolas, pavilions, gazebos, trellis and arbours protect guests and space from the elements.
 Having an overhead covering will define the outdoor space while maximizing its use.
 Outdoor structures provide shade and protection from rain and wind.
 You can customize the size and style.
 Climbing plants can be used overhead for a natural feel or place a versatile retractable canopy, giving you the option to open and close when you deem necessary.
 Privacy is another advantage of an outdoor structure.
 Temporary “walls” can be created with curtains to block out neighbors and noise.
 Outdoor structures will ease the transition from inside to the outdoors.
 They can enhance the entrance of a home, provide protection over walkways and serve as a pool changing room or cabana.
 Placing a roof or cover over your outdoor dining area, outdoor kitchen and living area is a must.